Sometimes fact can be stranger than fiction.

-Over the past 20 years, national property specialist Belvoir, which has a local office at Lichfield on Bore Street, has witnessed considerable changes in the range and quality of housing stock in the rental market – particularly in new build apartments and flats aimed at the young professional sector.
+Over the past 20 years, national property specialist Belvoir, which has a local office in Brighton on Western Rd, has witnessed considerable changes in the range and quality of housing stock in the rental market – particularly in new build apartments and flats aimed at the young professional sector.

 “Today’s tenants are already demanding far more from their rental property – and the tenants of tomorrow will no doubt expect landlords to keep pace by providing ever increasing energy efficient and eco friendly buildings – all packed with the latest in technology,” says Belvoir Managing Director, Dorian Gonsalves.

-Ben Goodyear who runs Belvoir Lichfield, adds: “Whilst the majority of our rental properties can be regarded as ‘conventional’ we know that many tenants like to have time, labour and energy saving features – and many landlords are spotting this as an opportunity to create ‘stand out’ features that attract quality tenants.”
+Nathan Crombie who owns Belvoir Brighton and Hove, adds: “Whilst the majority of our rental properties can be regarded as ‘conventional’ we know that many tenants like to have time, labour and energy saving features – and many landlords are spotting this as an opportunity to create ‘stand out’ features that attract quality tenants.”

 Heating and water systems controlled remotely by SMS and home CCTV monitoring accessed from anywhere in the world using a simple App device are already commonplace.
 And massive strides forward have been made in making buildings both thermally and ecologically improved.